 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.
 Nor will we sell any information about your web browsing activity.

-We will share your information with our third party service providers who we contract to carry out certain tasks on our behalf.
+We will share your information with our third-party service providers who we contract to carry out certain tasks on our behalf.
 However, we only disclose relevant personal information that is necessary to deliver the service and we ensure we have a robust data processing contract in place to control how they manage the data they may collect or have access to.
-We currently use third party service providers for the following services:
+We currently use a number of third-party service providers to provide the following services (this list is not exhaustive):

 - To post our supporter newsletter, gift aid mailings and event mailings